colebearski/spell-checkr/README.md

 third
 ```

-Save your changes once your provide your words for sacrifice.
+Save your changes once you provide your words for sacrifice.

 Then in a terminal, run:
 ```